vasily-pavelko/recan/README.md

 ```
 ![](plots/hbv_slice_1.png)

-to save the distance data in excel or csv format use the method save_data():
+to save the distance data in excel or csv format use the method `write.csv`:
 ```
 write.csv(seqSim_data, file = "hbv_distance_data")
 ```